unframed/SQLAbstract.php/README.md

 ;
 ~~~

-Not very elegant in this case, but demonstrative of a common pattern when there is more than one row to fully read and replace.
+Not very elegant in this particular case, but demonstrative of a common pattern when there is more than one row to read and replace.

 ### Update